Braided River Workshops & Apprenticeship Programme

 SALMON SISTER CIRCLES & CREEL JOURNEY (on-going)

 CEREMONIAL RIVER DRUM-MAKING (weekend event, no date scheduled)

 In addition to the regular annual drum-making weekends that take place on the farm, Carolyn will offer occasional ceremonial river drum-making weekends for women who would like to make their first drum or add a new instrument to their collection.

 WILDSONG SESSIONS (evening event)

-We hope to begin Wildsong Sessions again on Dartmoor in spring 2021.
+We hope to begin Wildsong Sessions again on Dartmoor in summer 2021.
 No booking required but email Carolyn if you would like to be on the list to receive details, dates and directions.